-III.
+VI.
 ALLOWABLE LENGTH OF TIME FOR LEASING-UP AND PROGRAM ENROLLMENT

-- 1. Households are allowed 120 days from issuance of subsidy to move-in.
-This date will be included on the "Subsidy Contract." - 2.
-If a unit is not identified within that time, an extension may be requested by a Household working with their Sponsor Agency via email to VCRHYP. - a.
-Extension requests will require documentation of barriers to securing housing, which may include needing reasonable accommodations for a person with disability, obstacles due to employment, serious illness or family emergencies, failed HQS inspections or denied Requests for Tenancies, other special circumstances. - b.
-Extension will be for an additional 60 days. - c.
-Four consecutive extensions may be requested, after the fourth extension a Household must resubmit a project application for income reverification and reassessment of rent contribution, but will not lose their approved subsidy if still income eligible. - 3.
-VCRHYP may decline extension request if documentation of barriers is insufficient or there is no evidence of Household's engagement in housing search.
-Household may follow the appeals process if they disagree with decision. - 4.
-A household may only receive a total 24-months of RRH rental assistance starting from the first day of the first month receiving a Housing Assistance Payment (HAP).
-They may receive Supportive Services from initial program enrollment through the 24-months, and for an additional 6 months after the end of their Housing Assistance Payment, even if they received a HAP payment for a full 24-months. - 5.
-If a client exits the RRH program before their 24-months is complete, they may re-enter within 6 months without the need for recertification of their application information, but they would still need to be selected through the Coordinated Entry System for referral into the project again.
+- 1. Households are allowed 120 days from issuance of subsidy, counted from the date the VCRHYP sent Award Letter and Subsidy Contract, to move-in. - 2.
+If a unit is not identified within that time, an extension may be requested by a household working with their Sponsor Agency via email to VCRHYP. - a.
+Extensions should be requested at least 30 days before subsidy expiration, unless there are extenuating circumstances.
+If requesting less than 30 days prior to subsidy expiration, include a brief description of the extenuating circumstances. - b.
+Extension requests will require documentation of barriers to securing housing, which may include needing reasonable accommodations for a person with disability, obstacles due to employment, serious illness or family emergencies, failed HQS inspections or denied Requests for Tenancies, other special circumstances. - c.
+Extension will be for an additional 60 days. - d.
+Four consecutive extensions may be requested.
+After the fourth extension a household must resubmit a project application for income reverification and reassessment of rent contribution, but will not lose their approved subsidy if still income eligible.
+VCRHYP may decline extension request if documentation of barriers is insufficient or there is no evidence of household's engagement in housing search.
+Household may follow the appeals process if they disagree with decision. - 3.
+A household may receive a total of 24 months of RRH rental assistance starting from the first day of the first month receiving a Housing Assistance Payment (HAP).
+They may receive Supportive Services from initial program enrollment through the 24 months, and for an additional 6 months after the end of their Housing Assistance Payment, even if they received a HAP payment for a full 24 months. - 4.
+If a client exits the RRH program before their 24 months is complete, they may re-enter within 6 months without the need for recertification of their eligibility, but they would still need to be selected through the Coordinated Entry System for referral into the project again.

-IV.
-RENT DETERMINATION AND ASSISTANCE LIMITS
+VII.
+RENT DETERMINATION AND DEDUCTIONS